 Grants, awards and scholarships

-The College provides opportunities for financial support for your studies – see details of some of these below, including the Research Support Grant and Kellogg College Travel Grants below.
-There are also awards for you to consider and sometimes new opportunities arise during the year so check your termly financial support email, from the Academic Administrator to all students, and some opportunities will also be mentioned on the College website.
+The College provides opportunities for financial support for your studies – see details of some of these below, including the Research Support Grant and Kellogg College Travel Grants.
+There are also awards for you to consider and sometimes new opportunities arise during the year.
+These will be advertised in a termly financial support email sent by the Academic Administrator to all students, and some opportunities will also be mentioned on the College website.

 Scholarships are only usually available for those applying to start a course of study but if you’re thinking of moving to DPhil study in the future we hope you will consider applying for a Kellogg College Progress scholarship.

-Please note, due to the wishes of donors or for unforeseen circumstances sometimes a grant/award may change following publication of this Student Handbook.
-For up to date details on awards please do check on the Scholarships section of our website.
+Please note, due to the wishes of donors or for unforeseen circumstances, sometimes the details of a grant/award may change following publication of this Student Handbook.
+For up-to-date information on awards please do check on the Scholarships section of our website.

 Kellogg College offers the opportunity to apply for a Research Support Grants to all students and the Kellogg College Travel Grant is available for DPhil and MPhil students to apply for.
 All recipients are kindly expected to provide the Communications team with details of the research, travel, or conferences enabled by these sources of funding, this is a mandatory requirement for those who are awarded a Travel Grant.

 Kellogg College Research Support Grants